OrderMyGear/slate/source/includes/v1/_line_items.md

 #  Line items

+## List line items

-## List out all line items for a specific order ID you supply.
+List out all line items for a specific order ID you supply.

 ### HTTP Request